medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 # Home

 ## Introduction
-This implementation guide (IG) is provided by MedCom to describe the use of FHIR ®© in message based exchange of HomeCare Observations between the general practitioner and homecare.
+This implementation guide (IG) is provided by MedCom to describe the use of FHIR ®© in message based exchange of health informations between the general practitioner and homecare.
+This standard will be used during testing of the modernised messaging Infrastructure called Enhanced Healthcare Messaging Infrastructure (EHMI).

 This IG contains profiles for MedCom HomeCareObservations (Dansk: KommunalePrøvesvar) which is used to exchange results from perforemed HomeCare Observations.

+## Standard documentation
 ### HomeCareObservations
 <!-- Indsæt diagram over diagnostic repport struktur og beskriv den. -->